edibuf-ux/FNF-Vslice-Multikey/README.md

 ### Extra Characters Example

-The mulitkey script overrides the default character anims, both bf and dad have characterType set to OTHER while multikey is active.
+The mulitkey modules override the default character anims, both bf and dad have characterType set to OTHER while multikey is active.

 So doing something like extra characters needs to be done differently